thisisalbert/AlbertML/README.md

 # machine_learning

-Scripts that make the ML easier in R.
+Scripts that make the ML task easier in R.